mabalija/azure-databricks-labs/db-labs-02-pyjobcli/README.md

 # Submit your python job through Databricks REST APIs

 ## Pre-Requisites
-You need to have CURL installed in your machine
+You need to have CURL installed in your machine, alternatively if you are using DSVM then it should already have CURL pre-installed.

 1. Run the below command to create the job from jobs API